waumpel/urbs/doc/theorydoc/intertemp_prob.rst

 if :math:`\zeta_{\text{var}}^m` is the sum of all variable costs accumulated by the use of units in the year :math:`m` alone by the model.

-Intertemporal Calculation of Invest Costs
+Intertemporal calculation of invest costs
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
 In the intertemporal model, invest costs are calculated using the annuity
 method.
 This directly entails that there are no rest values of any units built